 Back: Regress to the previous question without submitting an answer to the current question.

-Revision of incorrect answers: Upon completion of your exam once the results have been obtained, you will be allowed 10 minutes to review the questions and answers that you had wrong.
+Revision of incorrect answers: Upon completion of your exam once the results have been obtained, you will be allowed 10 minutes to review the questions and answers that you had answered incorrectly.
 This is the only time that will be available for you to review your incorrect answers and you will not be able to review them at a later stage.

 Formula sheets and calculators